geomalgo/geomalgo-doc/index.rst

-``geomalgo`` aims at prodiving basic geometric 2D and 3D algorithms, for example computing the area of 2D triangle, or finding intersection points of 3D triangle and a 3D segment.
+``geomalgo`` aims at prodiving basic geometric 2D and 3D algorithms, for example computing the area of a 2D triangle, or finding intersection points of 3D triangle and a 3D segment.

 ``geomalgo`` algorithms are primary based on `geomalgorithms